Quick Start

 Too many false positives?

-- Review confidence scores in the Analyze tab
+- Review confidence scores in Analytics

-- Adjust your enforcement threshold
+- Adjust your policy rules

 Performance issues?